-How Ontario Climate Legislation Boosts Renewables
+Ontario Climate Legislation To Boosts Renewables Investment

 In February, 2016, the province of Ontario introduced new climate change legislation that hopes to reduce greenhouse gas emissions to 80 per cent below 1990 levels by 2050.
 The proposed law will help ensure transparency and accountability for use of Cap and Trade Auction proceeds.